albertomontanari/Bluecat-Python/README.md

 python3 bluecat.py

 Under the Windows environment, please install Python first.
-Then, from the Python console, install the modules pandas, numpy and scipy, with the commands:
+Then, install the modules pandas, numpy and scipy, with the commands:

 pip install pandas